vikrampawar/book-highlights/pages/enterprise-api-management.md

 a registry can be used by a service to obtain configuration metadata during startup and to register its runtime metadata (for example, HTTP endpoints) once it is up and running.
 The registry can also be used by other infrastructure components (for example, API gateways or a service mesh) to dynamically determine the status of a service and dynamically route requests to active and healthy service endpoints ([link](https://learning.oreilly.com/library/view/-/9781787284432/Text/62deb947-bb78-4d8a-ad1a-4cf2710ecdc5.xhtml#7e82cfae-5fae-4037-abf6-7b39ba6d2525))

-## Service mesh

-popular choice for implementing a service mesh in Kubernetes infrastructures is Istio.io.
-Another popular choice for a Java-based service mesh is Hystrix, which was originally developed by Netflix but also open sourced. ([link](https://learning.oreilly.com/library/view/-/9781787284432/Text/8e61cb3e-b6ec-4a56-ac2f-4c79044d9ecf.xhtml#5a543646-98d8-4131-b699-e918024a73c9))

 ## Conceptual architecture view